plone/training/docs/plone-deployment/project-new.md

 # Create a new Project

-As highlighted in the {doc}`intro`'s Training Choices, GitHub is essential for building Docker images automatically in this training.
+As highlighted in the {doc}`intro`'s {ref}`deployment-training-choices`, GitHub is essential for building Docker images automatically in this training.
 The steps can be adapted for other providers like GitLab.

 ## Generating the Codebase